ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 If we updated the name of our parameter, now any calls that pass in the `rotation` argument would now fail.

-> TODO: continue code and slide numbering from here

 ------
 <!-- .element: data-auto-animate -->
 ```python [5]